pyt3r/pyt3r.github.io/_posts/2023-04-05-workflow-framework.markdown

 Users can leverage the framework to transfer their workflow to a recipient, such as a colleague or manager, as depicted in the following snippet:

-{% highlight python %}
-workflow = Analysis1.create()
-DF = workflow.asDF()
-DF.to_csv("workflow1.csv")
-{% endhighlight %}
+![snippet-features-1a]

 On the receiving end, the recipient can use the framework to seamlessly ingest, and run, the transferred workflow, as follows:

-{% highlight python %}
-DF = pd.read_csv("workflow1.csv")
-workflow = api.Workflow.createFromDF(DF)
-data = {
-    "ticker"   : "jpm",
-    "dateCol"  : "Date",
-    "valueCol" : "Close", }
-results = workflow.run(data)
-{% endhighlight %}
+![snippet-features-1b]

-As an added benefit, the serialization feature allows workflow code to be saved and managed as data in a database (or filesystem, for example), and not as source code in a VCS.
+vAs an added benefit, the serialization feature allows workflow code to be saved and managed as data in a database (or filesystem), and not as source code in a VCS.

 #### 2) Graphical Representation

-Prior to invoking any workflow, users can generate the workflow's corresponding Directed Acyclic Graph (DAG), which helps to trace dependencies, as depicted in the following image:
+Prior to invoking any workflow, users can generate the workflow's corresponding Directed Acyclic Graph (DAG), which helps to trace dependencies, as depicted in the following snippet and image:

+![snippet-features-2]

 ![dag-123]